-The facility, being built in conjunction with UK-based luxury outlet firm McArthurGlen, will now be situated next to the Templeton station.
+The facility, being built in conjunction with UK-based luxury outlet firm McArthurGlen, will now be situated next to the Templeton station on Sea Island.

 YVR had originally planned to build the outlet centre off Russ Baker Way, next to BCIT and were still preparing the ground at the site as recently as two months ago.

-However, after receiving feedback from the local community, the airport decided to switch location, confirming the move on Tuesday.
+However, after receiving feedback from the local community, the airport decided to switch focus to the Templeton site, before confirming the move on Tuesday.

-"The airport authority and McArthurGlen have selected the Templeton site as the preferred location for the designer outlet centre," said airport spokesperson Alana Lawrence.
+“The airport authority and McArthurGlen have selected the Templeton site as the preferred location for the designer outlet centre,” said airport spokeswoman Alana Lawrence.